Teckas-Technologies/Test-Bootcamp/Readme.md

 ### Step 4: Style the Add Student Form
 1. Add the following CSS code to style the form:
     ```css
+    /* Add Student section styles */
     #add-student {
-        width: 50%; /* give the 50% width of the whole page to student-list div */
+        width: 50%; /* Assign 50% of the page width to this section */
         margin: 2rem 0; /* Add space above and below the section */
         padding: 1rem; /* Add padding inside the section */
         background-color: #f9f9f9; /* Set a light gray background color */